 With extensive experience in warehouse automation, Mainway Handling Systems can help you in setting up your distribution centre.
 Whether it’s material handling, conveyor design, or systems integration, we have all the equipment, technology, and turn-key solutions to solve your distribution centre’s primary woes.

-Email us email@example.com and let’s talk about what you need for your business this coming new year!
+Email us firstname.lastname@example.org and let’s talk about transforming your business!